dogweather/forkful/content/en/ruby/testing-and-debugging/using-an-interactive-shell-repl.md

   \ code in real time.
 Programmers use it to experiment, debug, and learn Ruby's nuances\u2026"
 lastmod: '2024-03-13T22:45:00.552430-06:00'
 model: gpt-4-1106-preview
-summary: "An interactive shell, or REPL (Read-Eval-Print Loop), lets you test code\
+summary: An interactive shell, or REPL (Read-Eval-Print Loop), lets you test code in real time.
-  \ in real time.
-Programmers use it to experiment, debug, and learn Ruby's nuances\u2026"
 title: Using an interactive shell (REPL)
 weight: 34
 ---